Elizabeth L. Carter,

 Fall 2020/Winter 2021

-Chynnique is a third year law student at UIC John Marshall Law School where she is a member of the Black Law Students Association and the Professional Chair of the Corporate Law Society.
-She is also a Research Assistant to Professor Renee Hatcher where she is addressing how race and a hegemonic Western worldview in U.S corporate law shape and limit institution-building.
+Chynnique is a graduate of UIC John Marshall Law School where she was a member of the Black Law Students Association and the Professional Chair of the Corporate Law Society.
+She was also a Research Assistant to Professor Renee Hatcher where she is addressing how race and a hegemonic Western worldview in U.S corporate law shape and limit institution-building.
 Chynnique is interested in practicing both business and community development law.

-At the Firm, she will continue her research and writing on Black women entrepreneurs and barriers to raising capital, as well assisting with client engagement.
+At the Firm, she continued her research and writing on Black women entrepreneurs and barriers to raising capital, as well assisting with client engagement.

 Chynnique has prior experience working as a Securities Law Clerk.
 She hopes to focus her practice on business law and has a strong interest in community development law.
 Chynnique is a Chicago native and is looking forward to practicing in her hometown.